About

 2015: NRF, National Research Foundation South Africa: NRF Full-Time B-Tech Block Grant Scholarship

-I went on to pursue a Master’s degree, dedicating two years to my studies while establishing my personal kiln glass studio in South Africa.
-To broaden my knowledge and gain international exposure, I participated in an exchange program in 2017 to 2018 at the Gerrit Rietveld Academy in the Netherlands in The Large Glass Department for one year, supported by a grant from the Zuid-Afrika Huis.
-During this exchange period, I participated in international exhibitions and collaborative projects, such as Uncut, Feel and Touch in an Unreal World at the Stedelijk Museum in Amsterdam in 2018.
-Upon returning to South Africa, I completed my Master’s degree at Tshwane University of Technology in 2020, graduating with distinction and cum laude honours.
-In 2020, I travelled to Denmark for an artist in residence program at the Royal Danish Academy’s Glass and Ceramics Department on Bornholm, which was unfortunately cancelled due to the COVID-19 pandemic.
+In 2020, I traveled to Denmark for an artist-in-residence program at the Royal Danish Academy’s Glass and Ceramics Department on Bornholm, which was unfortunately canceled due to the COVID-19 pandemic.
 Due to travel restrictions, I was unable to return to South Africa for nine months.
-During this time, I participated in a group exhibition Samtids Kunst gennem Corona with students and artists from Bornholm.
-After returning to South Africa, I focused on preparing for my immigration to Belgium to pursue a Master of Arts degree at the PXL-MAD and in 2021 I was awarded the Master Mind Scholarship from The Flemish Ministry of Education and Training.
-In 2021, I was a top 10 finalist for the StateoftheArt Gallery Award in Cape Town, selected from over 600 entities from across South Africa.
-I completed the Master’s degree in 2022 with distinction and exhibited my work at Exit held at Cultuur Centrum in Hasselt.
+During this time, I participated in the group exhibition Samtids Kunst gennem Corona with students and artists from Bornholm.
+After returning to South Africa, I focused on preparing for my relocation to Belgium to pursue a Master of Arts degree at PXL-MAD.
+In 2021, I was awarded the Master Mind Scholarship from the Flemish Ministry of Education and Training.
+That same year, I was selected as a top 10 finalist for the StateoftheArt Gallery Award in Cape Town, chosen from over 600 applicants across South Africa.
+I completed the Master’s degree in 2022 with distinction and exhibited my work at Exit, held at the Cultuur Centrum in Hasselt.
+In July 2023, I decided to work full-time in another field to establish financial stability in Belgium and work toward setting up my studio.
+Despite this shift, I have continued to develop my artistic practice and have participated in exhibitions, including Gegrond in 2024 at the Emile Van Doren Museum, curated by Caroline Coolen and Greet Van Autgaerden.

 Exhibitions